IIT Madras: Student Hostels

-Sindhu, Pampa, Mahanadhi and Tamiraparani are seven-storeyed whereas all the other hostels are three or four storeyed.
-These four hostels can accommodate more than 1,200 students.
-The older hostels were all three-storeyed till the early 2000s when extra rooms were added.
-An additional new floor in the three-storeyed hostels which generally house the undergraduate students and a new block in place of the mess halls of these hostels have been constructed to accommodate for the increased intake of the students.
+Mandakini, Sindhu, Pampa, Mahanadhi and Tamiraparani are seven-storeyed, whereas all the other hostels are three or four-storeyed.
+The latter four hostels can accommodate more than 1,200 students.
+The older hostels were all three-storeyed till the early 2000s, when extra rooms were added.
+An additional new floor in the three-storeyed hostels, which generally house the undergraduate students, and a new block in place of the mess halls of these hostels have been constructed to accommodate the increased intake of students.
 These new blocks could be used as entrances for these hostels.
-As of 2020, Mandakini has been demolished and a multi-storey block is under construction, with provision to accommodate approximately 1000 students.
+As of 2022, the old Mandakini has been demolished and a new multi-storey block opened, with provision to accommodate approximately 1200 students.